enkomio/sacara/ISA.md

 * **or** => **_or**
 * **not** => **_not**

-# Functions, status flags, labels, variables and comments
+# Functions, labels, variables and comments
 *Sacara* allows to define functions, to reference labels and to add comments to your code.

 ### Functions